 - According to Worldpay’s 2018 Global Payment Report the use of mobile payments is set to continue its inexorable rise and become the second most common payment method after debit cards by 2022.

 Mobile payment is expected to replace credit and debit cards after decades of being the preferred method.
 This, of course, shouldn’t come as a surprise for you since mobile payment has the advantages of being quick, wireless and effortless.
-All you’d ever need to carry along with you is a smartphone with 3G/4G connection and you’re good to go.
+For modern customers, all you’d ever need to carry along with you is a smartphone with 3G/4G connection and you’re good to go.

 Statistics of mCommerce Retail